05 Design

 1. Locate a place on campus and find its reflection on the provided map.

 2. Make a screen capture for each location using Google Street View.
-Save those images to your computer.
+Save the images as JPEGs to your computer.

 Submitting the task

 Upload your screen captures and text to the Module 5 task on Canvas by the published due date.
-(2 points for each screen capture and 1 point for the response.)
+(0.5 points for each screen capture and 2 points for the response.)

 Lab